-There are three main sets of records which a researcher will look at for UK family trees: census, civil registration and church records.
-To find these for your family, try using Ancestry on Penketh Library’s PCs.
-Using the information from these three sources, census, civil and church in combination, will help you to build up your tree.
-There are also numerous other records that your research may lead you to e.g. military, immigration, newspapers etc. All of these are useful, but to start with, let’s consider the main three.
+There are three main sets of records which a researcher will look at for UK family trees: census, civil registration and parish records.
+To find these for your family, try using Findmypast on Penketh Library’s PCs.
+Using the information from these three sources, census, civil and parish in combination, will help you to build up your tree.
+There are also numerous other records that your research may lead you to e.g. military, immigration, newspapers etc. All of these can be useful, but to start with, let’s consider the main three.

-The first useful UK census was held in 1841, then every ten years in 1851, 1861, 1871, 1881, 1891, 1901 up to 1911.
-Census records are generally not released until 100 years has passed, so the 1921 census will not be available until 2022.
-The England and Wales 1931 census was destroyed by fire and the 1941 census was not held due to WW2.
-However, the 1939 Register is available on Ancestry and Findmypast for later-dated 'mini census’ information.
 Originally handwritten, the census records have been transcribed into computer databases, making fast searches possible.
 Having located the record, you may prefer to view the image of the original handwritten sheet rather than rely on the transcribed version being totally correct.
 Typos do happen!
 Hopefully you will find your ancestors in a family group in at least one census.
-Occupations, place and date of birth can also be found.
-Also check nearby addresses as relatives may live in the same street.
+Occupations, places and approximate dates of birth can also be found.
+Also, check nearby addresses as relatives may live locally.

 Civil registration started in England and Wales on 1 July 1837, and covered births, marriages, divorces and deaths (BMDs).
 Coverage was not universal, especially in the earlier years before tougher laws in 1874.
 BMD events were recorded and an index created every three months.
-Ancestry can be used to search these indexes or you could try the excellent FreeBMD.
+Findmypast can be used to search these indexes or you could try FreeBMD.
 The index itself does not give you full information about the birth, marriage or death.
-To get this you will need to order certificates at a cost, currently £9.25, from the General Register Office.
+To get this you can order certificates at a cost, currently £11.00, from the General Register Office, though some records have a cheaper PDF option.
 As the cost for these can add up, ask yourself if you really need to order a certificate and are you sure you have found the right person on the index?
-You may be able to find almost equivalent information in the church records.
+You may be able to find almost equivalent information in the church parish records.

-Church records were required to be kept following a nationwide order given in 1538 that each parish keep a register of baptisms, marriages, and burials.
-The Church of England or Anglican Church was the predominant and state religion since 1536.
+Parish records were required to be kept following a nationwide order given in 1538 that each church parish keep a register of baptisms, marriages, and burials.
+The Church of England or Anglican Church was the predominant religion since 1536.
 You may also see it referred to as the Established Church.
-This is the go-to source of information before 1837 and very useful after that too.
+For many families, parish records are the go-to source of information before 1837 and they are very useful after that too.
 Records were kept in large books in the church.
 Copies known as bishop’s transcripts were regularly made.
 Sadly some of the earlier records have been lost or destroyed.
 However, many records do exist and have been microfilmed, some of these are even available online.
 These baptism, marriage and burial records can be a good alternative to the General Register Office certificates.
-Often the baptism records will have the birth date noted in the margin, in addition to the baptism date.
+Baptism records will often have the birth date noted in the margin, in addition to the baptism date.
 Records for other religions, non-conformist and Roman Catholic records are not as extensive.
-The excellent FamilySearch website can give guidance on how to research ancestors in this country and overseas.
+The excellent FamilySearch website can give guidance on how to research ancestors of different faiths in this country and overseas.
 Before 1837 and during the years of oppression, many Catholics were baptised and married in Anglican churches and even buried in Anglican churchyards, so church records may exist but could be misleading regarding the faith of your ancestor.

 This is a very brief guide on how to start your family tree.
 For further guidance you could read one of the many books which have been written on the subject.
-Ask your librarian to suggest one.
-There are also regular family tree sessions organised by LiveWire libraries.
-Ask your librarian for details.
+Ask a Library Assistant to suggest one.
+There are also regular family history helpdesk sessions on Saturday mornings at Penketh Library.
+These are free, but booking is required.
+Ask in the library or call for details.
 Happy researching!